 Skills lead to money, money leads to a good life and whoever tells you that an engineering degree won’t get you money, you have the right to laugh vehemently at that person’s stupidity.

-The engineering students who possess great coding skills often fetch packages which are north of Rs.
+The engineering students who possess great coding skills often fetch packages that are north of Rs.
 10 lakh, easily (even if they study in a tier-2 or tier-3 college).
 But add that to a management degree and you have a shot at making 20 lakh instead of 10 so why not?
 The hunger for money is enough to drive any student to get a management degree.

 #5.
 Why Entertainment?